Islam in French Guiana

-Islam is a minority religion in French Guiana.
-The Islamic population is made up of mainly Arabs from Lebanon, and Afghan Muslims.
+Islam is a minority religion in French Guiana.The muslim population is made up of mainly Arabs from Lebanon, and Afghan Muslims which is nearly 1%.
 In Cayenne, the capital of the region, and Kourou, there is an Islamic centre and a Muslim school.
-Majority of the Muslims belong to Sunni denomination.
+The majority of the Muslims are Sunnis.
 There are a few Ahmadi Muslims who established themselves in the region in the year 2007.